-- 4.21.1 Employees who are injured in the course of their employment are placed on Workers' Compensation Leave and receive wage loss benefits to which they are entitled under the Workers' Compensation Act. - 4.21.2 During Workers' Compensation leave, employees may request to concurrently use available paid leave accruals to supplement their Workers' Compensation payments in an amount such that the sum of both is equal to or less than the employee's regular base pay. - 4.21.3 OC San will designate Workers' Compensation leave as FMLA/CFRA leave and will run the leaves concurrently with each other.
-Upon the expiration of FMLA/CFRA leave and all available paid time off accruals, employees may request to be placed on a general unpaid leave of absence. - 4.21.4 During Workers' Compensation leave, employees' medical, dental, and vision insurance premium payments are subject to the provisions provided in Section 4.17.1. - 4.19 Protected Child-Related Activities Leave As prescribed under California Labor Code section 230.8, an employee who is a parent with one (1) or more children attending kindergarten, grades one (1) to twelve (12), or is a licensed child care provider, may take up to 40 hours of unpaid leave per calendar year for the following child-related activities: - 4.19.1 To find, enroll, or reenroll his or her child in a school or with a licensed child care provider, or to participate in activities of the school or licensed child care provider of his or her child.
-Time off for this purpose shall not exceed eight (8) hours in any calendar month of the year.

-4.19.2 To address a child care provider or school emergency.
+4.21.1 Employees who are injured in the course of their employment are placed on Workers' Compensation Leave, and receive wage loss benefits to which they are entitled under the Workers' Compensation Act.

+- 4.21.2 During Workers' Compensation Leaveleave, employees may request to concurrently use available paid leave accruals to supplement their Workers' Compensation payments in an amount such that the sum of both is equal to or less than the employee's regular base pay. - 4.21.3 OCSD mayOC San will designate Workers' Compensation Leaveleave as FMLA/CFRA leave and maywill run the leaves concurrently with each other.

+Upon the expiration of FMLA/CFRA leave and all available paid time off accruals, employees may request to be placed on a general unpaid leave of absence. - 4.21.4 During Workers' Compensation Leaveleave, employees' medical, dental, and vision insurance premium payments are subject to the provisions provided in Section 4.1217.1. - 4.19 Protected Child-Related Activities Leave As prescribed under California Labor Code section 230.8, an employee who is a parent with one (1) or more children attending kindergarten, grades one (1) to twelve (12), or is a licensed child care provider, may take up to 40 hours of unpaid leave per calendar year for the following child-related activities: - 4.19.1 To find, enroll, or reenroll his or her child in a school or with a licensed child care provider, or to participate in activities of the school or licensed child care provider of his or her child.
+Time off for this purpose shall not exceed eight (8) hours in any calendar month of the year. - 4.19.2 To address a child care provider or school emergency.

-- 5.1 Employees must fill out the following prescribed forms in connection with leaves under this policy: - 5.1.1 Leave of Absence Request form (Available on OC San's intranet site) Required for all medical, pregnancy, family care, military, and general leaves of absence. - 5.1.2 Medical Certification of Health Care Provider form (Available on OC San's intranet site) Required for leave due to employee's own serious health condition, pregnancy, or the employee's need to care for a family member with a serious health condition. - 5.1.3 Return to Work Certification form (Available on OC San's intranet site) If leave is taken for the employee's own serious health condition.
+- 5.1 Employees must fill out the following prescribed forms in connection with leaves under this policy: - 5.1.1 Leave of Absence Request form (Available on MyOCSDOC San's intranet site) Required for all medical, pregnancy, family care, military, and general leaves of absence. - 5.1.2 Medical Certification of Health Care Provider form (Available on MyOCSDOC San's intranet site) Required for leave due to employee's own serious health condition, pregnancy, or the employee's need to care for a family member with a serious health condition. - 5.1.3 Fitness for Duty to Return from Leaveto Work Certification form (Available on MyOCSDOC San's intranet site) If leave is taken for the employee's own serious health condition.

-6.1 Reinstatement of "Key Employees" OC San may deny reinstatement to a "key" employee (i.e., an employee who is among the highest paid 10% of all employed by OC San (within 75 miles of the work site) if such denial is necessary to prevent substantial and grievous economic injury to the operations of OC San, and the employee is notified of OC San's intent to deny reinstatement on such basis at the time OC San determines that such injury would occur.
+6.1 Reinstatement of "Key Employees" OCSDOC San may deny reinstatement to a "key" employee (i.e., an employee who is among the highest paid 10% of all employed by OCSDOC San (within 75 miles of the work site) if such denial is necessary to prevent substantial and grievous economic injury to the operations of OCSDOC San, and the employee is notified of OCSD'sOC San's intent to deny reinstatement on such basis at the time OCSDOC San determines that such injury would occur.

 - 8.1 California Labor Code, Section 245.5

 - 8.2 Government Code, Section 12945.2

 - 8.3 Policy 3.3, Leave of Absence with Pay

 - 8.4 Policy 3.3.1, Military Leave

 - 8.5 Policy 3.5, Return to work

-- 8.6 Leave of Absence Request Form
+- 8.58.6 Leave of Absence Request Form

-- 8.7 Medical Certification of Health Care Provider Form
+- 8.68.7 Medical Certification of Health Care Provider Form

-- 8.8 Return to Work Certification Form
+- 8.7 Fitness-for-Duty to-Return from Leaveto Work Certification Form